-Your drinking water is supplied to you through the distribution system as owned by The Colony MUD No. 1 E (the District).
-The District purchases all of its water from Aqua Water Supply Corporation, who obtains groundwater from wells located in the following Aquifers: the Simsboro Sand Member of Rockdale Formation, Wilcox Group, Hooper Formation, and Carrizo Sand.
-TCEO completed an assessment of our source water and results indicate that some of our sources are susceptible to certain contaminants.
+Our drinking water is supplied to you through the distribution system as owned by Travis County MUD No. 14 (District).
+The District purchases all of its water from Aqua Water Supply Corporation, who obtains the water from wells located in the following Aquifers: the Simsboro Sand Member of Rockdale Formation, Wilcox Group, Hooper Formation, and Carrizo Sand.
+TCEQ completed an assessment of our source water and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for our water system are based on this susceptibility and previous sample data.
 Any detection of these contaminants will be found in this report.
 For more information on source water assessments and protection efforts at our system, please contact us.